-Fundame ental LOD Definitions LOD 100 The Model Element may be graphically represented in the Model with a symbol or other generic representation, but does not satisfy the requirements for LOD 200.
-Information related to the Model Element (i.e. cost per square foot, tonnage of HVAC, etc.) can be derived from other Model Elements.
-LOD 200 The Model Element is graphically represented within the Model as a generic system, object, or assembly with approximate quantities, size, shape, location, and orientation.
-Non-graphic information may also be attached to the Model Element.
+Fundame Fundamental LOD Definitions LOD 100 The Model Element may be graphically represented in the Model with a symbol or other generic representation, but does not satisfy the requirements for LOD 200.
+Information related to the Model Element (e.g., cost per square foot, tonnage of HVAC, etc.) can be derived from other Model Elements.
+LOD The Model Element is generically and graphically represented within the Model with 200 approximate quantity, size, shape, location, and orientation.
+LOD The Model Element, as designed, is graphically represented within the Model such that its 300 quantity, size, shape, location, and orientation can be measured.